 2. Don’t need to do everything at the same time

 You don’t need to develop hypotheses or test ideas in the same way.
-You can prototype a digital experiment for one hypotheses, while continuing to deepen engagement with businesses for another and challenging the direction of travel for a third.
+You can prototype a digital experiment for one hypothesis while continuing to deepen engagement with businesses for another and challenging the direction of travel for a third.

 You also need to be able to respond to where residents are.
 Without confusing their wants and needs, if they don’t understand or can’t relate to the idea you’re testing, even if they agree with the problem, you need to change tack.
-You could split the hypothesis in two and test a more radical versus a more well known approach.
+You could split the hypothesis in two and test a more radical versus a more well-known approach.

 Adam Groves has developed a Systems Leverage Map which starts from Donella Meadow’s Intervention Points to help people map out the different ways they are trying to effect change to an issue.
 As he says: